-This show has an interesting premise but it’s clearly problematic in a lot of area and I wouldn’t suggest anyone watches this unless you think it seems incredibly interesting.
+This show has an interesting premise but it’s clearly problematic in a lot of areas and I wouldn’t suggest anyone watches this unless you think it seems incredibly interesting.

 Secondly, this is clearly supposed to be funny.
-It has all the funny harem things.
-Girls seen naked, girls being violent when seen naked, girls beating the male main characters ass until he passes out, male MC ends up with his face in some girls chest… The list goes on and this show clearly gives off an image that men are animals.
+It has all the “funny harem” things.
+Girls seen naked, girls being violent when seen naked, girls beating the male MC’s arse until he passes out, male MC ends up with his face in some girls chest… The list goes on and this show clearly gives off an image that men are animals.
 Because Kamito even gets a shed to sleep in next to the stables and can’t use the bathrooms anywhere at the school.
 Actually, he’s not even an animal.
 I think he’s on the level of a bug because clearly his housing isn’t worth to care for and Claire and Rinslet Laurenfrost (CV: Kana Yuuki) destroyed it during his first evening as a student.

-So not only does this show harass its main character and objectify women, it tells us guys are worth less than a horse, which makes Claire using a fire whip on him so much more appropriate?
+So not only does this show harass its MC and objectify women, it tells us guys are worth less than a horse, which makes Claire using a fire whip on him so much more appropriate?
 And these are just examples from the first episode.

 But, as I mentioned the premise is interesting, and honestly I think the idea and characters themselves were interesting and this could have been good.

 I think this tweets says it all.
 If you could remove all of the harem comedy and sexual jokes, objectified women, naked characters in every episode… Well, pretty much everything that makes this title target itself to a male audience, it would be a good show.
 Believe it or not, but the characters have some depth, which is very deeply hidden under the harem.
 The characters all have reasons for what they do and Kamito and Claire, who are clearly the most important together with Restia (CV: Youko Hikasa) who we don’t really get much knowledge of, have a good characters chemistry while making each other evolve.